 It’s probably supremely narcissistic to think of someone as your own personal angel, but that’s how I think of him.
 All he’s ever done is make me feel good.

 It’s no surprise then, why I grapple with guilt.

-I want to keep living in the world I’ve made for myself, the one where I get to make my own rules, much like that Star Trek holodeck.
-It’s rarely, if ever, about sex.
+I want to keep living in the world I’ve created, the one where I get to make my own rules, like in the Star Trek holodeck.
+It’s rarely, if ever, about sex for me.
 I’m deeply affectionate, but the wild child in me is sometimes like a high school virgin.

 I have to live with constant duality.
 I think I want a non-traditional relationship but then can’t imagine anything other than monogamy.
 I vacillate between flitting social butterfly and cave-dwelling bat.

 I reach inside and shake hands with the interior of a person, cramming the getting-to-know process into several intense sessions in a row.
 Some people expect it to always be that way.
 But in the end, I’m a person who retreats into her alone space.

 Those in my circle get it.
 When people know you, they understand your inconsistencies.
 Like Shane understood.
 But when they don’t, they get hurt.

 Yet I tell their stories, like when I pay tribute to the man with the Vespa.
 I hear their tales in my head and repeat the words like incantations.
 I’m Scheherazade and live another day because of the people whose stories I tell.

 Or maybe, all this talk is a different delaying tactic, Penelope weaving the shroud and keeping her suitors at bay.
 Until the return of her Odysseus.